just-another-downer/landgrid-support/_articles/faqs.md

 **Q:** What happened to Site Control?

-**A:** Site Control still exists but we are in the process of phasing it out.
+**A:** Site Control was phased out in late 2019 once we were confident that landgrid.com was stable and had all features and functions Site Control had.
 Makeloveland.com doesn't exist anymore and visitors are automatically rouated to landgrid.com.
 We really wanted to unite the two sites into one, and add additional functionality - it made more sense to build a new and improved site with better usability for our customers.
 This is the origin of landgrid.com!

 **Q:** Who owns data that I import to your site?